gyanqui/Pastry-Recipe-Finder/README.md

 ## 🔩 Other commands

 - `npm run build` to build final files when you are ready to turn in.
+- `npm run lint` to run ESLint against your code to find errors.
+- `npm run format` to run Prettier to automatically format your code.

 ## 👾 Collaborator